smart-chain-fr/ligolib/src/contract/advisor/README.md

 ## Content

-The `src` directory contains pascal-ligo smart contracts implementation and related Michelson code.
+The `src` directory contains 3 directories:

-The `videos` directory contains live-coding streams of implementing and testing smart contracts (with `ligo` and `tezos-client` in a sandbox).
+- pascaligo: for smart contracts implementation in Pascaligo and `ligo` command lines for simulating all entrypoints
+- cameligo: for smart contracts implementation in cameligo and `ligo` command lines for simulating all entrypoints
+- jsligo: for smart contracts implementation in JSligo and `ligo` command lines for simulating all entrypoints